Efficient Quantum Work Reservoirs at the Nanoscale: Approach to zero entropy production and work bounds

 (See Appendix \ref{appendix:thermaloperations} for details.)

-In this case, the maximum work extractable from a state $(\rho_{S}, H_{S})$ cannot exceed $-\Delta F_{S}$ since a two-level nanoscale work reservoir cannot achieve zero entropy production for every work extraction.
-Of course, thermodynamics achieves zero entropy production by employing a quasistatic process connecting the initial and final states \cite{deffner2019quantum}.
-However, this cannot always be achieved at the nanoscale.
+In this case, the maximum work extractable from a state $(\rho_{S}, H_{S})$ cannot achieve the upper bound $-\Delta F_{S}$, because a two-level nanoscale work reservoir cannot approach zero entropy production for every work extraction.
+By contrast, stochastic thermodynamics approaches zero entropy production by employing a quasistatic process connecting the initial and final states \cite{deffner2019quantum}.

-Next, let's address how to compute the entropy production in the single-shot regime.
+Next, let us address how to compute the entropy production in the single-shot regime.
 The entropy production is still defined as in Eq. \eqref{eqn:entropyproduction}.
-Consider an energy preserving unitary operator $Q = -\Delta U_{S},$ where:
+Consider an energy preserving unitary operation such that $Q = -\Delta U_{S},$ where:

 (Here, we assume there is no work reservoir.
 But if we wish to include one, we treat the work reservoir as part of the system.)
-Then we can write the entropy production of Eq. \eqref{eqn:entropyproduction} in an information-theoretic form \cite{riechers2021initial}:
+Then we can write the entropy production of Eq. \eqref{eqn:entropyproduction} in an information-theoretic form \cite{riechers2021initial,reeb2014improved}:

+This represents the entropy produced when the system undergoes a Gibbs-preserving thermal operation, whose steady state $\tau_{S}$ produces zero entropy.
+In essence, when there is no work reservoir to guide the transformation, any relaxation towards equilibrium corresponds to irreversibility.